 For more information about IAPP (including IAPP Greece) or the Center for International Partnerships, reach out to Sylvia Jons at Sjons@iie.org

 Current Program – IAPP Greece

 IAPP-Greece is dedicated to developing new partnerships and deepening existing ones between U.S. and Greek institutions of higher education.

-Toward this goal, representatives from 30 U.S. universities and colleges will visit Greece in November 2022 (November 5, 2022 – November 11, 2022), for the Pharos Summit 2022: Greek - US collaboration in Higher Education.
+Toward this goal, representatives from 30 U.S. universities and colleges visited Greece in November 2022 (November 5, 2022 – November 11, 2022), for the Pharos Summit 2022: Greek – US collaboration in Higher Education.
 Initiated in December 2019, this iteration of the program adapted rapidly to the COVID-19 pandemic, adding more virtual meeting components to the program throughout the last two years.
 During this time, 92% of participating institutions were able to reach out to potential counterparts to start partnership conversations.